aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class.
 1. Get the reference for the slide containing the paragraph through its position.
-1. Add a rectangle [autoshape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) to the slide.
+1. Add a rectangle [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) to the slide.
 1. Add a [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/) with two paragraphs to the Rectangle.
 1. Set the `FontHeight` and Font type for the paragraphs.
 1. Set the End properties for the paragraphs.
 1. Write the modified presentation as a PPTX file.

-This Javascript code shows you how to set the End properties for paragraphs in PowerPoint:
+This JavaScript code shows you how to set the End properties for paragraphs in PowerPoint:

 ```javascript
 var pres = new aspose.slides.Presentation();